Yamashou/gqlgenc/README.md

 ### With gqlgen

-If you want to create a server and client for Go, This way.
+Do this when creating a server and client for Go.
 You create your own entrypoint for gqlgen.
 This use case is very useful for testing your server.